Data4Democracy/democratizing_weather_data/README.md

 # Democratizing Weather Data

-This Python package is designed to make the QLCD surface weather station data from the National Oceanic and Atmospheric Administration (NOAA) more accessible to data science audiences and the general public.
+This Python package is designed to make the QCLCD surface weather station data from the National Oceanic and Atmospheric Administration (NOAA) more accessible to data science audiences and the general public.
 Weather data contains a wealth of information gathered from Earth Observing